 Branching Out On the Banjo – Vol. 2

 Patterns, techniques, and a “road map to the banjo neck” will give everyone from experienced beginners to advanced players new ways of spinning out your own licks, or learning those of the masters.
 The emphasis is on do-able, good-sounding, versatile ideas that work in both solos and backup.
 If you’re in a rut, this will open up endless possibilities for new realms of creativity!
-DVD 2 of 2 in the series. (or purchase both together for $50!)
+Video 2 of 2 in the series. (or purchase both together for $50!)

-Includes booklet with tab & chord diagrams for EVERYTHING shown on the video!
+DVD includes booklet with tab & chord diagrams for EVERYTHING shown on the video!

 Part I: A Treasury of Techniques: